elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-physicists-use-mathematical-notation-to-communicate-ideas-effectively.md

 url: /learn/physics/questions/how-do-physicists-use-mathematical-notation-to-communicate-ideas-effectively
 score: -1.0
 related_article1:
-    id: 120278
+    id: 120285
     title: >-
-        How do modern physicists build on Babylonian and Greek mathematical traditions?
+        What are the limitations of using mathematics to describe physical reality?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-do-modern-physicists-build-on-babylonian-and-greek-mathematical-traditions
+    url: /learn/mathematics/questions/what-are-the-limitations-of-using-mathematics-to-describe-physical-reality
 related_article2:
-    id: 120274
+    id: 120257
     title: >-
-        How did ancient civilizations contribute to the development of mathematical physics?
+        Can you explain Faraday's Law and its significance in physics?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/how-did-ancient-civilizations-contribute-to-the-development-of-mathematical-physics
+    url: /learn/physics/questions/can-you-explain-faradays-law-and-its-significance-in-physics
 related_article3:
-    id: 120275
+    id: 120273
     title: >-
-        What are some examples of mathematical language simplifying complex physical concepts?
+        What role does symmetry play in the mathematical understanding of nature?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-some-examples-of-mathematical-language-simplifying-complex-physical-concepts
+    url: /learn/mathematics/questions/what-role-does-symmetry-play-in-the-mathematical-understanding-of-nature
 related_article4:
-    id: 120284
+    id: 120263
     title: >-
-        How do philosophical perspectives influence the interpretation of mathematical physics?
+        How do fundamental principles lead to consequential statements in physics?
-    subject: Philosophy and Greek Myths
+    subject: Physics
-    url: /learn/philosophy-and-greek-myths/questions/how-do-philosophical-perspectives-influence-the-interpretation-of-mathematical-physics
+    url: /learn/physics/questions/how-do-fundamental-principles-lead-to-consequential-statements-in-physics
 related_article5:
-    id: 120266
+    id: 120260
     title: >-
-        How does the law of gravitation illustrate the relationship between physics and mathematics?
+        What is the relationship between force and equal areas in physics?
     subject: Physics
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-illustrate-the-relationship-between-physics-and-mathematics
+    url: /learn/physics/questions/what-is-the-relationship-between-force-and-equal-areas-in-physics
 ---

 &nbsp;